 I have always loved the characters others tended to hate.
 I noticed what folks didn't pay much mind to and related to them... my oldest fansite was dedicated to Jessie of Team Rocket!
 She was my first favourite, then came Harley, the Veilstone brothers, Trip, and lastly, Lillie!
 Although I have a soft spot for nearly every single BW! rival, my second place is probably Georgia with Burgundy as a close third. ^^

 Lastly, Trip makes me feel very nostalgic, he reminds me of a lot of my favourite literary characters growing up!
 Definitely the first one would have to be Draco Malfoy, given that it was Harry Potter that got me into reading for fun.
-Snooty, stuck-up blondes, associated with snakes (I love snakes!! 🐍), that look down on the protagonist, but could have been friends if things went a bit differently (namelt, if they weren't raised to be so prejudiced!)... the fact that Harry and Draco's sons are super close makes me happy. ;3;
+Snooty, stuck-up blondes, with aristocratic bearing, associated with snakes (I love snakes!! 🐍), that look down on the protagonist, but could have been friends with them if things went a bit differently (namely, if they weren't raised to be so prejudiced!)... the fact that Harry and Draco's sons are super close makes me happy. ;3;